larsiusprime/api_scratchpad/lime_display_stuff/README.md

 * Primitives for use in Openfl.Capabilities (screen resolution, dpi, etc)
 * Pave the way for true multi monitor support

-#Things to support:
+#Things:

-* Enumerate all displays currently connected
-* Provide following information for every display (as available):
+* Array<DisplayObject>: Enumerate all displays currently connected.
+Has following information for every display (as available):

   * PHYSICAL CHARACTERISTICS:
     *  2x Float: Width / Height of the display area, in inches and/or centimeters